-- 4.1 Full planning permission is sought for the demolition of the existing dwelling at the site and the erection of 5 dwellings along with the provision of associated on site car parking, amenity space and landscaping. - 4.2 The proposed development has been devised to represent outstanding architectural quality and design.
+- 4.1 Full planning permission is sought for the demolition of the existing dwelling at the site and the erection of 4 dwellings along with the provision of associated on site car parking, amenity space and landscaping.
+The revised designed approach has taken into account and addressed all ten previous reasons for the refusal of the previous planning application at the site. - 4.2 The proposed development has been devised to represent outstanding architectural quality and design.
 Its design would utilise facing brick including areas of glazing to maximise solar gain and provide an open and light feeling to each of the dwellings.